hlbao/personal_site/content/post/my-random-notes-when-i-read-papers/index.md

   focal_point: Smart
   preview_only: false
 ---
-Reading papers is my daily task.
+Reading papers is my daily thing.
 They build my social theory-centric insights and methodological thinking.
 But I don't want to read too much into prior work because it might kill my creativity.
 Thus, I value the paper selection – I appreciate the work which really inspires me.
 I will regularly update this page to collect my reviews, comments, and random thoughts when I encounter these inspirational papers luckily.
 Feel free to contact me for any discussions – Random thoughts are not formal academic articles, so be tolerant of the format :)

 Major substantive topics: